sumBits/State-Project/README.md

 annoying, but Scroll On is coming to fix this!
 All social media in one spot, go ahead, scroll on.

 ## Developer Information
-You may need some tools to edit scroll on here's the current list:
+First things first you need [Node.js](https://nodejs.org/en/) to do anything You may need some tools to edit scroll on here's the current list:
 >1.
 Sass
 2. Gulp (not needed if you are not deploying)